 In my role as a Wedding DJ and Master of Ceremonies, I am often asked for advice about how to handle the speeches.
-I myself have also been in the same position as Brother of the Bride at my Sisters wedding and as a Best Man at my friend’s wedding so I know exactly what it’s like!
+I myself have also been in the same position as a Groom, the Brother of the Bride at my Sisters wedding and as a Best Man at my friend’s wedding so I know exactly what it’s like!

 It’s one of those moments that most people dread.
 The very thought of standing in front of family and friends can send shivers up and down your spine and if you’ve never done any public speaking in the past then the moment can be daunting for sure!